ymw0331/vanilla-javascript-20-projects/readme.md

 **Ping Pong** - _Advanced HTML Canvas_<br>
 <em>
-The Ping Pong project is a fun and challenging game that showcases the power of the HTML canvas element.
-With a simple interface and smooth animation, this project teaches important concepts such as collision detection and object movement in 2D space.
-The website is built with pure JavaScript, HTML5, and CSS3, and features an intuitive interface that allows you to control your paddle with ease.
+A fun and challenging game that showcases the power of the HTML canvas element.
+It features collision detection and object movement in 2D space, and allows you to control your paddle with ease.
 The game is played against the computer, and you must score as many points as possible to win.
-With its retro graphics and addictive gameplay, Ping Pong is sure to keep you entertained for hours.
+It has retro graphics and addictive gameplay.
 </em>

 🔗 <https://vjs-wayney-ping-pong.netlify.app/>